libhal-google/libhal/README.md

 (TODO)

-## ⚖️ Using mp-units with libembeddedhal
+## ⚖️ Using mp-units with libhal

 (TODO)

 ## ☔️ Handling errors

-Errors are handled in libembeddedhal using [Boost.LEAF](https://boostorg.github.io/leaf/).
+Errors are handled in libhal using [Boost.LEAF](https://boostorg.github.io/leaf/).
 Check out their documentation for details on how to use it in detail.
 It is generally favorable to enable embedded mode for LEAF as it greatly reduces the storage and memory requires of